 The technology, tested on epilepsy patients to whom electrodes have already been implanted, is currently limited to 30-50 sentences.

-"We're not quite there yet, but we think this could be the basis of a speech prosthesis", says Joseph Makin of the University of California, San Francisco.
+“We're not quite there yet, but we think this could be the basis of a speech prosthesis,” says Joseph Makin from the University of California, San Francisco.

 A systematic review

 Each of the four participants used in the study had a history of epileptic seizures.
-For this he already had electrodes implanted in his skull to monitor this activity.
-The researchers used those same electrodes to monitor brain activity as 50 predetermined sentences were read aloud, providing data for decoding the neural network.
+For this reason he already had electrodes implanted in his skull to monitor this activity.
+The researchers used those same electrodes to monitor brain activity as 50 predetermined sentences were read aloud, providing data for the neural network to decode.

-The phrases were very different in context and construction: from "Tina Turner is a pop singer", to "the woman holds a broom" to "a little bird observes the confusion".
+The sentences were very different in context and construction: from “Tina Turner is a pop singer”, to “the woman is holding a broom” through “a little bird observes the confusion”.
 In short, unequivocally easy to distinguish between them.

-The reading of brain activity and the audio of the spoken sentences were fed into an algorithm.
-The algorithm has learned to recognize how parts of speech are formed.
+The reading of brain activity and the audio of spoken sentences were fed into an algorithm.
+The algorithm learned to recognize how the parts of speech were formed.

-The initial results were highly inaccurate, and Marquis errors followed one another.
-For example, interpreting the brain activity generated by the phrase "she was wearing warm fluffy wool overalls" came out "the oasis was a mirage".
+The initial results were highly inaccurate, and blunders followed.
+For example, interpreting the brain activity generated by the sentence “she was wearing warm, soft wool overalls” came out “the oasis was a mirage”.

-Artificial intelligence helped the system to learn, until it made translations with far fewer errors.
-Today brain activity in response to the phrase "the ladder was used to save the cat and man" is interpreted as "which ladder will be used to save the cat and man".
+Artificial intelligence helped the system learn, allowing it to perform translations with far fewer errors.
+Today the brain activity in response to the sentence “the ladder was used to save the cat and the man” is interpreted as “which ladder will be used to save the cat and the man”.
 Almost identical.

 If you try to get out of the 50 phrases used, the decoding gets much worse